InvestEdge/express-landlord/README.md

 // ... etc ...
 ```

 That's all we have to do to load our configs!
 The middleware will lookup the hostname from the incoming request, use it to find the correct configuration, and then it will add `req.tenant.config` to our routes.
-This object which will contain our data.
+This request-bound object will now contain our configuration data.

 Let's modify our routes to include our new greetings.